microize/Projects_Gen_ai/README.md

 Explore a diverse range of projects, from text generation and image synthesis to music creation and beyond.
 Each project is a testament to the power of generative AI and its transformative impact across various domains.

 - **Project 0: [Advanced Prompt Engineering](https://github.com/microize/Projects_Gen_ai/tree/main/00.project_prompt_engineering)**
-  - This project showcases advanced prompt engineering techniques used to solve complex problems.
-Below are some key documents:
+  - This project highlights advanced prompt engineering techniques applied to solve complex challenges.
+Key problems addressed include:
-    - 01_prompt_engineering_basic.pdf
-    - 02_prompt_engineering_marketing_campaign.pdf
-    - 03_prompt_engineering_product_design_marketing_campaign.pdf
+    - Planning an entire marketing campaign
+    - Designing and planning a product-focused marketing campaign

 - **Project 1: [Cyberthreat Detection](https://github.com/microize/Projects_Gen_ai/tree/main/01.text_extraction%3Acyberthreats_detection)**
   - Developed a solution to identify malicious code in user inputs and tackle prompt injection attacks.